Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an expert and experienced professional in [Your field] I believe that I’d be a great fit to be considered for this job.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced professional in [Your field] I am confident that I will be the perfect candidate to be considered for this job.

 Thank you for taking a look at my application.
-I am looking forward to having a conversation with you.
+I am looking forward to receiving your feedback.

 Sincerely,